eseiler18/MATH-458-ProjectNonLinearSystems/README.md

 	cd ..
 	cd projet
 	```
 To better understand this project, take a look on "data.csv" file.
+(Important : the semicolon separator must be desactived, but the coma separator must be actived)
 If you have "gopen" on linux you can use :
   	```
 	gopen data.csv
 	```